 Are Nortriptyline and Amoxapine the same drug?

-Although they belong to the same class of medications and have many similarities, Nortriptyline and amoxapine are two separate, unique drugs.
+Although they belong to the same class of medications and have many similarities, Nortriptyline and Amoxapine are two unique drugs.

 Why is Nortriptyline an off-label treatment for anxiety?

-Nortriptyline is not a first-line treatment for anxiety because there are newer, safer, and more effective medications that are used to treat anxiety.
-Pamelor can still be effective in some patients who are unable to tolerate first-line drugs.
+Nortriptyline is not a first-line treatment for anxiety because there are newer, safer, and more effective medications used to treat anxiety.
+Pamelor can still be effective in some patients who cannot tolerate first-line drugs.

 What’s better for anxiety?
 Nortriptyline or Amoxapine?

-Although neither medication is FDA-approved or considered a first-line treatment for anxiety, Pamelor is a better choice for treating anxiety when compared to amoxapine.
+Although neither medication is FDA-approved nor considered a first-line treatment for anxiety, Nortriptyline is a better choice for treating anxiety when compared to Amoxapine.

 What’s better for depression?
 Nortriptyline or Amoxapine?

 While both medications are used to treat depression, Asendin may be a better treatment option for severe depression with psychotic features or with agitation.
 Pamelor would likely be a better option for mild depression, as it has a better side effect profile.